OnDraganov/desc/README.md

 The main code is in the file `src/desc.py`.
 The `main()` method contains a sample code showing how to compute part of the examples presented in [[1]](BrDr), so it can be ran directly from terminal with `python3 src/desc.py`, but the recommended use is to create a jupyter notebook, and import `desc.py` in it.

+Currently all computations are done over the two element field Z_2.

 ## Remarks

 We plan to soon add a jupyter notebook to the repository with several use-cases and interesting examples that can be computed with the tool -- it will serve both as a manual and as a demonstration of DESC.